BadMaliciousPyScripts/File-Killer/README.md

 # Files:
 ### FK.py:

-##### It will ask you for every file before overwriting but it isn't overwriting .py files.
+##### It will ask you for every file before overwriting but it isn't overwriting .py files and it will only overwrite files in the same directory.

 ### FK_WOA.py: